khflower/khflower/README.md

 </br>

 👍 Hi everyone!
-I'm a data scientist passionate about leveraging computer vision and data mining to drive innovation.🚀
+I'm a data scientist passionate about leveraging computer vision and natural language processing in the multimodal field to drive innovation. 🚀

 </br>
 </br>